PitLion/rsschool-cv4Q22/cv.md

 - ***GitHub:*** PitLion

 ## **Briefly About Myself:**
-I have been researching documents and writing for many years.
-I'm doing my job pretty well, but I want to develop further and gain new knowledge, because it's cool!:+1:
-I am reliable, responsible and purposeful.
+For many years I have been working as an expert in the study of manuscripts and documents.
+I'm doing a good job, but I want to develop further and gain new knowledge, because it's cool!:+1: I am reliable, responsible and purposeful.
+My slogan is this:
-My slogan is:
 > Do what you like, explore the world and go to your dream!

 ## **Skills and Proficiency:**